danielver02/ALPS/README.md

 the background magnetic field.

-If you use the code for a science publication, please provide the code website on github.com/danielver02/ALPS in the acknowledgements and cite the code paper:
+If you use the code for a science publication, please provide the code website [github.com/danielver02/ALPS](github.com/danielver02/ALPS) in the acknowledgements of your publication and cite the code paper:

 [Verscharen, D., Klein, K. G., Chandran, B. D. G., Stevens, M. L., Salem, C. S., and Bale, S. D.: ALPS: the Arbitrary Linear Plasma Solver, J. Plasma Phys.
 84,